 What is Color Matching?

 Color is at the heart of product photography and produces some of its biggest challenges.
 Lighting impacts color, as do camera settings and sample wear.
-And, of course, sometimes design changes a product’s color between when you photograph a sample and when it’s actually produced.
+And, of course, sometimes design changes a product’s color between photographing a sample and when it’s actually produced.

 Inaccurate colors lead to returns, plain and simple.
 That’s a short and long-term pain: not only do you lose that sale, but the unhappy customer also loses faith in your brand, and it will take a while to rebuild their trust—if they even give you an opportunity.